heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Editing as a component of content strategy

+> As their content specialists, the more we know about solid editorial practices, the better we can help our clients with the transition to the new world of distributed online publishing. p.
+21

+##

 > Editorial work is so closely related to content strategy that questions about the difference between the two often arise.
 From the outside, content strategy can look quite a lot like the sort of editing found in magazines and newspapers.
 The editorial world, and that of publishing in general, has a lot to offer us.
 Kissane p.16

 ## Die Relevanz der Redaktion, Redakteur:innen als Vertreter:innen der Lesenden